-If you’re looking for a way to get into the real estate market without having to deal with all the hassle, passive investing might be your answer.
-Investing in property can be very lucrative, but it also comes with some serious pitfalls and risk factors that may not suit everyone’s needs.
+If you’re looking for a way to get into the real estate market without having to deal with all the hassle of managing rental properties, passive investing might be your answer.
+Investing in rental real estate properties can be very lucrative, but may not suit everyone’s needs.
 Fortunately, there are other ways to invest in real estate that don’t require so much work on your part.
 In this blog post, we’ll explore what passive real estate investing looks like and why it might be a good idea for you, and how you can get started!

 What is Passive Real Estate Investing?